MrPsycho5/personal-website/source/_posts/adding-new-nodes-to-tinc-mesh-network.md

 ---
 ## Introduction

-This time we are going to add third node - Node C to the mesh network.
-Tinc is going automatically choose the best route.
+This time we are going to add a third node, Node C, to the mesh network.
+Tinc is going to automatically choose the best route.
-You should already be familar with basic tinc configuration, that I described in previous article - [Configuring Tinc, an encrypted P2P VPN](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn).
+You should already be familiar with basic tinc configuration, that I described in previous article - [Configuring Tinc, an encrypted P2P VPN](https://new.mrpsycho.pl/cheatsheets/how-to-configure-tinc-peer-to-peer-vpn).

 ## Topology cheatsheet